 |Kisses; she ate 100% vegan diet for 13.5 years of her 14.5-15 years|

 The rescued dogs I've shared life with have all made remarkable transformations eating a 100% vegan diet, both in physical health and in temperament.
 For the committed vegan, it's the way to ensure your dog's health without intentionally harming other animals to do so.
 A dog is by genus classified as a carnivore, but metabolically, they are omnivores.
-You can feel safe knowing that you can raise dogs on a 100% plant-based diet.
+You can feel safe knowing that you can feed dogs a 100% plant-based diet.
 In fact, with careful attention to their nutritional needs, (as you would give to your own), they thrive!
+(I have even raised 8 stray puppies on a vegan diet, successfully.)

-The health of our dogs has surprised a few conventional vets.
+The health of our dogs has surprised a few conventional vets, who had no choice but to change their position when they saw that our dog friends lived healthier than their nonvegan dog counterparts.
 The vegan dogs I've cared for have lived to be 14-17 years of age.
-Know that it is easy to feed dogs vegan.
 Pictured here is little Mighty who lives with us and others who don't feed him vegan, so he goes back and forth.
 When he arrives with us, at first he turns his nose up at the food offered to him, but then the next day, he eats with gusto and loves it, once he realizes that's his only option.
 The food is not making him unhealthy; but quite the opposite.
+(Update: Mighty has been with Gentle World and on a vegan diet now for many years now.)

 So what does a dog eating a plant-based diet eat?
 A varied diet consisting of:

-Legumes: tempeh (the highest vegan source of L-carnitine and a whole food soy product; an excellent food), tofu (not a staple), well-cooked beans, lentils, split peas, sprouted or cooked chick peas or hummus, or lentil sprouts.
+Legumes: tempeh (the highest vegan source of L-carnitine and a whole food soy product; an excellent food), tofu (not a staple), well-cooked beans mashed, lentils, split peas, sprouted or cooked chick peas or hummus, or lentil sprouts.
 I like the small red lentils that cook in 15 minutes.

-Well-cooked Whole Grains: brown rice, quinoa, millet, corn grits, whole grain bread or pasta, buckwheat, oats, barley, amaranth, etc.
+Well-cooked Whole Grains: brown rice, quinoa, millet, corn grits, whole grain bread or pasta (preferably spelt, not wheat), buckwheat, oats, barley, amaranth, etc. (Buckwheat and Quinoa are both complete protein foods and the grain I give them most of the time.)

-Supplements, some vegan marketed kibble, and daily walks in the sunshine!
+Supplements, some vegan marketed kibble, and daily sunshine baths!

 Approximately 1/3 to 1/2 of the meal will consist of a protein source (from the paragraph above).
-About 1/4 to 1/2 of the meal can be made up of a variety of whole grains.
-The Vegan Dog Nutrition Association suggest the base of the meal to be comprised of soybeans, lentils, rice, oats and sweet potatoes.
-Cook up 2 days worth in a pot.
-The remaining portion of the meal should be made up of raw and cooked vegetables, as well as supplemental items listed below.
+About 1/4 to 1/2 of the meal can be made up of a variety of whole grains and vegetables.

 In the United States, quite a few companies (see below) produce a complete, plant-based, canned moist dog food.
 They are a superior in quality to most commercial dog foods, which contain slaughterhouse by-products and other unimaginable ingredients.
 My practice is to offer both commercial vegan dog food, but mostly offer wholesome homemade meals.
 To ensure they receive the necessary essential fatty acids (omegas 3, 6,and 9), you can add 1 t. - 1 T. of a vegan oil blend that is balanced with Borage Oil, Evening Primrose Oil and Certified Organic Flax Oil.
 An alternative (though it's not as complete), would be flax seed oil, hemp seed oil, or 1 teaspoon of ground or soaked flax seeds/chia seeds.
 The ALA short chain fatty acids are really important.
 I now believe in supplementing dogs with algae-derived DHA/EPA unless they are receiving natural plant sources of omega 3's on a daily basis (chia seeds, purslane, ground flaxseed, hemp oil and raw hemp seeds, walnut oil, but walnuts themselves are toxic to dogs.)
 Flax or 'Total EFA' oil also helps joint function and coat health.
 There are many studies that confirm the powerful healing benefits of giving dogs flax seed oil.
 These oils are especially important for senior dogs.